Q&A

 How social media Affects online journalism?

-READ: How do you become a noble in medieval times?
+READ: How do you set up a private fund?

 Social media brings new characteristics like interactive dialogue and social interactions.
 Journalists can now have real conversations with their audience.
 Online debates have also been put into place so that everyone can express themselves (when comments are enabled of course).